MATR

 Voice over: Lorenzo Frediani

-SOLO PERFORMANCE DI TEATRO FISICO DI E CON
+PERFORMANCE DI TEATRO FISICO

-ISABELLA GIAMPAOLO
+DI E CON ISABELLA GIAMPAOLO

 50 MIN. / PUBBLICO ADULTO